 Content isn’t only for marketing, you know.
 It’s for everyone!
 Your sales team need to be involved in the content creation process to ensure they get the content that’s right for them.
 For example, a sales rep isn’t going to read a 2500 word blog prior to a call with a prospect.
 But a 2-minute video?
 That’s feasible.

 Likewise, it isn’t great practice to have sales reps bark out technical product descriptions from your company brochure over the phone.
 Not if you want your prospect to stay awake anyway.
 Think about what benefits the product will give the prospect based on the goals and challenges they’ve provided, and how you can relay that information to them in a digestible form.

 Get marketing to create content your sales team can use, and they’ll love you for it!

-Design: you need to ensure your website is visually appealing, an ugly website isn’t likely to generate much interest.
+Design.
+You need to ensure your website is visually appealing, an ugly website isn’t likely to generate a lot of interest.